elastic/apm-contrib/apm-agent-java/frameworks/grails3/README.md

 }
 ```

-For other deployment options, refert to Elastic APM documentation.
+For other deployment options, refer to Elastic APM documentation.